Girl Effect’s Army Of Young Researchers Is Helping Discover What Solutions Help Girls The Most

 For groups working to create change in Saginaw, the difference between what appear to be positive social metrics and the more bleak reality is a problem, especially because they’re often relying just on the statistics.
 And one reason for that gap is because many nonprofits with limited resources have trouble learning women’s opinions.

 Surveys and interviews have always been expensive and generally have a big blindspot.
 In many places, men prefer to speak for their household, and often won’t let women talk privately, which leads to biased responses.
-In Saginaw, though, that’s changed because the community is working with Girl Effect, a London-based charity, running the first U.S. pilot program to allow girls within their own community to survey other girls about unmet needs..
+In Saginaw, though, that’s changed because the community is working with Girl Effect, a London-based charity, running the first U.S. pilot program to allow girls within their own community to survey other girls about unmet needs.

 Girl Effect (which was originally affiliated with Nike although the group now operates independently) encourages women in developing countries to make homegrown media and lifestyle brands that push messages of female empowerment.
-In Rwanda, an effort dubbed Ni Nyampinga has reached a over a million teenage girls with an associated magazine, radio show, mobile site, clubs, and festivals aimed at female unity and self-confidence, covering topics like sexual health and smart finance.
-But its hard to inspire people if you don’t know exactly what they’re thinking, so four years ago, the group decided to help locals get ahead of their audience in a new way.
+In Rwanda, an effort dubbed Ni Nyampinga has reached over 1 million teenage girls with an associated magazine, radio show, mobile site, clubs, and festivals aimed at female unity and self-confidence, covering topics like sexual health and smart finance.
+But it’s hard to inspire people if you don’t know exactly what they’re thinking, so four years ago, the group decided to help locals get ahead of their audience in a new way.
 It developed a program called TEGA–that’s short for Technology Enabled Girl Ambassadors–which teaches young women how to use a mobile phone with a customized video app to survey and interview their peers.

 “Adolescent girls can be the hardest to reach demographic in the world,” says Laura Scanlon, the director of Girl Effect’s TEGA initiative.
-“This is borne out of the insight that an adolescent girl is far more likely to speak and open up to a girl just like her, who comes from her community and understands what its like to grow up facing the challenges that she’s facing.”
+“This is borne out of the insight that an adolescent girl is far more likely to speak and open up to a girl just like her, who comes from her community and understands what it’s like to grow up facing the challenges that she’s facing.”

 The plan has worked well in the developing world.
 Girl Effect has started TEGA networks in Nigeria, Rwanda, India, and Malawi, and has another about to go live in Bangladesh.
-The group shares data with United Kingdom’s Department for International Development, Mercy Corps, the Gates Foundation, the sort of funders and nonprofits that can use honest female insight about how their massive anti-poverty efforts are working.
+The group shares data with United Kingdom’s Department for International Development, Mercy Corps, and the Gates Foundation, the sort of funders and nonprofits that can use honest female insight about how their massive anti-poverty efforts are working.
 In Nigeria, for instance, one takeaway was the realization that some communities are essentially polygamous: there may be a one man within a household, but several adult women with their children living there.
 In response, Oxfam has readjusted how food relief is distributed, to ensure families that weren’t being counted get included.

 More than 213 million adolescent girls around the world are suffering from poverty, which puts them at risk for more violence, sexual abuse, quitting school, and early pregnancy.
-But that includes lots of places in the developing world, which is part of why Girl Effect wanted to test it methods in Saginaw.
+But that includes lots of places in the developing world, which is part of why Girl Effect wanted to test its methods in Saginaw.

 In early 2017, Girl Effect coordinated with a nonprofit called Youth M.O.V.E., which encourages young people to advocate for social change, to recruit 16 young women as TEGA ambassadors.
-That group also had deep community contacts, which allowed it contact and gain consent from more kids who agreed to be interviewed.
+That group also had deep community contacts, which allowed it to connect with and gain consent from more kids who agreed to be interviewed.

 Girl Effect’s training program and subsequent field practices adhere to the accepted scientific principles of human-centered research, according to Lean Research, a group that’s run through Tufts and MIT.
-Its ambassadors learned how to ask probing questions followed by deeper prompts to gain more specific information, and collect concrete data on various formulaic questions that could answered via yes/no, multiple choice, pick-one only, or ranked on a sliding scale.
+Its ambassadors learned how to ask probing questions followed by deeper prompts to gain more specific information, and collect concrete data on various formulaic questions that could be answered via yes/no, multiple choice, pick-one only, or ranked on a sliding scale.

 Girl Effect’s app allows the group to customize each interview script based on what it’s trying to measure.
-Once an interview is completed, the app uploads it to the cloud for storage, and deletes everything from the device, no one can share the clips elsewhere.
-(Earlier versions of the app allowed responses to be coded with emoji, sort of as a shorthand for the vibe of the response, but that was abandoned as too subjective.)
+Once an interview is completed, the app uploads it to the cloud for storage, and deletes everything from the device, so no one can share the clips elsewhere.
+(Earlier versions of the app allowed responses to be coded with emoji as an approximation of the general vibe, but that was abandoned as too subjective.)

 The Saginaw team ultimately conducted 350 interviews that resulted in 6,000 video and audio clips from kids, mostly girls, but also some boys.
 Because so little was known about girls in Saginaw, Scanlon says that many questions were basic and open-ended: What are the challenges you are facing?
 What are your hopes and dreams?
 Where do you hope to be in five year’s time?